-Much like Rush Limbaugh, who’s threatening to sue the Democratic Congressional Campaign Committee for defamation, I’m staunchly against sexual assault.
+You’ve probably already heard that Rush Limbaugh is threatening to sue the Democratic Congressional Campaign Committee for defamation.
+He is arguing that the DCCC has intentionally disseminated demonstrably false statements concerning him in a concerted effort to harm him.
+If you find yourself in a similar situation to Mr. Limbaugh, you can learn more here about the process of suing for defamation.
+Well, just like Rush Limbaugh, I’m staunchly against sexual assault.
 At the same time, however, I advocate for fair and impartial justice for those facing sexual assault allegations.

 In my October 2011 nonfiction book, Three Days In August, I offer an in-depth look at one example of military justice that turned out to be anything but.
 In fact, New York Times best-selling author Richard Miniter read my book about Army Sgt.
 1st Class Kelly A. Stewart‘s brush with the military justice system and described it as painting “a convincing portrait of a military justice process that appears to have lacked one essential element – justice.”

 Over the years since publishing the book, I’ve heard from dozens of individuals who, like Stewart, have personally experienced similar “railroading” — and I’ve heard from their friends and relatives, too — under the gavel of political correctness.
 In fact, I could write a library full of books about such cases.
 Unfortunately, Americans simply don’t seem to care much about such cases — at least it seems that way to me — unless they or a loved one are directly involved.

 Among the many new faces arriving in Washington, D.C., next year, I hope some of them seize upon the opportunity to undo what people like Sen. Claire McCaskill (D-MO) have done in recent years and restore the military justice system so that it delivers one thing and one thing only: JUSTICE.